hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_codecs.md

 thanks!

-[13:08:54](#giwOnfLzMQt3qbQyxEyctmXg5MI06LOUsT1sAM8NCwQ) <hiiamboris (NOT THIS ONE)>: still, the biggest issue with CLDR is aliases linking to other aliases linking to other aliases.. Ì†ΩÌ∏É I guess it's not a standard XML thing, is it?
+[13:08:54](#giwOnfLzMQt3qbQyxEyctmXg5MI06LOUsT1sAM8NCwQ) <hiiamboris (NOT THIS ONE)>: still, the biggest issue with CLDR is aliases linking to other aliases linking to other aliases.. üòÉ I guess it's not a standard XML thing, is it?

 [13:09:22](#u6PMck7hEMsdtTZ3U-hxLQdVM3siUs3qkml7FLAmJPc) <rebolek (Boleslav B≈ôezovsk√Ω)>: